-All cylinders should bear a cylinder status tag stating one of the three conditions: full, in-service or empty.
+All cylinders should bear a cylinder status tag stating one of the three conditions: full, in-service (part full) or empty.

 To dispose of your compressed gas cylinders, ask yourself these questions: